Activity note: Transfer to the hotel from Calgary Airport at 3:00 p.m. included in program cost. Hotel check-in available from 4:00 p.m.

 Evening: At leisure.
 Be sure to prepare for check-out and transfer in the morning.

-Activity note: Stairs leading to entrance of the Columbia Icefields Interpretive Centre but there is a higher parking lot where we can drop off with a ramp for easier access.
+Activity note: Stairs leading to entrance of the Columbia Icefields Interpretive Centre.
 The remainder of the field trip will be by motorcoach; driving about 150 miles throughout the day; approximately 5 hours total.
 The Ice Explorer ride on Athabasca Glacier is approx. 3 miles roundtrip; about 1.5 hours total.

 Breakfast: At a local restaurant.

 Morning: We’ll start the day traveling along the famed and scenic Icefields Parkway, one of the most impressive stretches of scenic driving in Canada.
 The highway follows a lake-lined valley between 2 chains of the Eastern Main Ranges, which make up the Continental Divide.
 The mountains here are the highest, craggiest and maybe the most scenic in all of the Rockies.
 En route, we’ll learn more from our Group Leader about the geological history and glaciology of the Athabasca Glacier, and about the ever-changing landscape.
 At several points along the way we’ll stop to enjoy some scenic overlooks.

 Lunch: At a scenic spot along the Parkway, we will stop for a boxed lunch.